nickanderson/build-index/README.md

-# CFEngine Build System module index
+# CFEngine Build Module Index

-This repository contains the JSON file which the cfbs CLI uses to find modules.
+This repository contains the JSON file which the `cfbs` CLI uses to find modules.

 The CFEngine Build System (cfbs) comes with **no warranty** and is **not supported**.
 This is a work in progress, everything will change.